emacsmirror/loopy/README.md

   ```

 - `(repeat VAR EXPR)`: Add a condition that the loop should stop after
-  `NUMBER` iterations.  `VAR` starts at 0, and is incremented by 1 at the end of
+  `EXPR` iterations.  `VAR` starts at 0, and is incremented by 1 at the end of
   the loop.

   ```elisp